beurdouche/ietf-mularczyk-mls-splitcommit/draft-todo-yourname-protocol.md

 which the DS can pre-process before delivering by removing unnecessary ciphertexts.
 Further, it contains a `split_commit_message` MlsMessage which is a framed SplitCommit object.
 It can be a PublicMessage in which case it's only signed, or a PrivateMessage in which case it's signed and encrypted.
-Finally, it contains a `mac_tag` which is delivered only to members removed by this commit.
-It is a MAC over SplitCommit with a key derived from the current epoch's key schedule.

 ~~~ tls-presentation
 struct {